r7wx/easy-gate/README.md

 <img src="assets/demo.png" />

 <p align="justify">
-Easy Gate is a simple web application that acts as the home page for your self-hosted infrastructure.
-Services and notes are parsed from a configuration file in real-time (without restarting the application).
-Items can also be assigned to one or more groups to show them only to specific users (based on their IP addresses).
+Easy Gate is a simple web application designed to serve as the central hub for your self-hosted infrastructure.
+With real-time parsing of services and notes from a configuration file, Easy Gate ensures seamless updates without the need to restart the application.
+Moreover, it offers the flexibility to assign items to specific user groups, allowing tailored access based on their IP addresses.
 </p>

 ### Features

-- Service and note parsing from a configuration file (JSON/YAML) in real-time (without restarting the application).
+- Real-time parsing of services and notes from a configuration file (JSON/YAML) without requiring application restarts.
-- Service and note assignment to one or more groups to show items only to specific users (based on their IP addresses).
+- Flexible assignment of services and notes to one or more user groups, ensuring items are displayed exclusively to specific users based on their IP addresses.
-- Services can be organized by category.
+- Organization of services into categories.
 - Customizable theme and icons.
-- Run as dependecy free standalone executable or as a Docker container.
+- Versatile deployment options with the choice to run Easy Gate as a standalone executable, free from external dependencies, or as a Docker container for enhanced portability and scalability.

 ## Deployment